T-VIPS

-T-VIPS was founded in 2004 and is headquartered in Oslo, Norway; with a US office in Millburn, New Jersey.
-T-VIPS was founded by 11 engineers and managers from Tandberg Television with knowledge and experience of the broadcast and telecommunications industry.
-The T-VIPS team has experience in transport stream multiplexing, processing, monitoring, switching and broadcast video over IP transport, having for a number of years been involved in MPEG over IP contribution solutions and broadband IPTV to the home.
-It manufactures professional video transport solutions for contribution, distribution and Digital Terrestrial Television (DTT).
-T-VIPS is involved in the transport of SD, HD and 3D video over IP networks, JPEG 2000 compression, MPEG transport stream processing, transport stream monitoring and switching, remultiplexing, IP-based terrestrial transmission systems and SFN adaption.

-T-VIPS solutions are utilized in video broadcast applications such as contribution to terrestrial head-ends, regional and local multiplexing, service filtering, PSIP insertion and SI adaptation, disaster recovery and live events back-haul.
+T-VIPS is headquartered in Oslo, Norway and has a US office in Millburn, New Jersey.
+It was founded by 11 engineers and managers from Tandberg Television with broadcast and telecommunications industry experience.
+They specialises in multiplexing, processing, monitoring, switching and video broadcast over IP networks and have been involved in MPEG over IP solutions and home broadband IPTV.
+T-VIPS offers professional quality video solutions for Digital Terrestrial Television (DTT).
+Its services are utilized in terrestrial head-ends, regional and local multiplexing, service filtering, PSIP insertion, SFN and SI adaptation, disaster recovery and live events back-haul.

-T-VIPS is an active participant in the European Broadcasting Union (EBU) and is a member of several industry organizations, including the Society of Motion Picture and Television Engineers (SMPTE), the Video Services Forum (VSF) and DVB.
-T-VIPS has worked with these organizations to define industry specifications and its solutions are aligned with these industry standards and are designed for long service life, ease of operation, low power consumption and minimal maintenance requirements.
+T-VIPS is a member of the European Broadcasting Union (EBU), the Society of Motion Picture and Television Engineers (SMPTE), the Video Services Forum (VSF) and DVB.

 During IBC 2012 the merger of T-VIPS and Nevion was announced.
-This merger was then completed in January 2013.
+It was completed in January 2013.

 Technologies and innovations

 Since the company's launch, it has developed a range of solutions for video contribution over IP utilizing JPEG2000 compression and has developed solutions specifically designed for digital terrestrial television and the processing of complex transport streams.